thomasfinch/GammaThingy/README.md

 # GammaThingy
 Changes screen gamma on iOS, no jailbreak required

-# Super duper deprecated
-Use the official f.lux for non-jailbroken iOS from https://justgetflux.com/sideload/ instead.
+RIP official sideload f.lux (https://justgetflux.com/sideload/) 😢

 ## Important Information
 This project is in no way associated with f.lux.